abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 already has the connotation of drudgery, a burden in some way.
 But that's merely how we perceive it and therefore create a certain feeling around it.
-Instead, we can change our perceptions and see work as an opportunity for giving—giving that benefits others or, rather, giving that benefits somebody other than ourselves.
+Instead, we can change our perceptions and see work as an opportunity for giving---giving that benefits others or, rather, giving that benefits somebody other than ourselves.
 These are opportunities to do something quite noble.